mveteanu/CodeAvenger/_posts/2017-01-09-Add-a-custom-domain-to-a-GitHub-repository.md

 GitHub has this warning:

-Warning: We highly recommend adding your custom domain to your GitHub Pages site's repository before configuring     your domain name with your DNS provider. - https://help.github.com/articles/setting-up-a-www-subdomain/
+"Warning: We highly recommend adding your custom domain to your GitHub Pages site's repository before configuring your domain name with your DNS provider. - https://help.github.com/articles/setting-up-a-www-subdomain/"

 Set-up A and CNAME records in GoDaddy